 A public university, also commonly called a state university, is funded by the public through the government of that state.
 For example, UCLA is a public university and is funded by the state of California.
 Every state in the USA has a public university or college.

 A private university is not funded or operated by the government.
-For example, Loyola Marymount University is not funded by the state of California, but is partially funded by endowments which are given by private donors.
+For example, Loyola Marymount University is not funded by the state of California but is partially funded by endowments that are given by private donors.
 Every state in the USA has private universities or colleges.

 Check Out These Schools